dnrtrdata/codename-DiverDanni/README.md

 It is set entirely undersea *(infinite-diver then...)* and have a female diver character.
 The game's mood/feel of isolation within--*and this can't be overstated*-the Pants-Shitting-Vastness (PSV) of the sea.
 Codename Diver Danni will be developed in Unity.

 ## concepual-notes
-I'm excited about this project because it'll give me a venue to play with screen-space controls I haven't-yet seen utilized in the IR genre: I want to use a swipe control-scheme shamelessly stolen from brilliantly addicting (but sadly a bit outdated) cover-shooters [Epoch](https://www.youtube.com/watch?v=nt3vcJmilqU) and [Epoch 2](https://www.youtube.com/watch?v=xkD57QHmTTE) from [Uppercut Games](https://www.uppercut-games.com/).
+* I'm excited about this project because it'll give me a venue to play with screen-space controls I haven't-yet seen utilized in the IR genre: I want to use a swipe control-scheme inspired by (shamelessly stolen from) the brilliantly addicting (but sadly outdated) cover-shooters [Epoch](https://www.youtube.com/watch?v=nt3vcJmilqU) and [Epoch 2](https://www.youtube.com/watch?v=xkD57QHmTTE) from [Uppercut Games](https://www.uppercut-games.com/).
 I love these controls.
 They have been immensely satisfying to me.

-I'm also drawing inspiration from the brilliant and beautifully-oversimplified character mechanics and environment creation in [Alto's Adventure](http://altosadventure.com/) and [Alto's Odyssey](http://www.altosodyssey.com/) by [Team Alto](http://www.altosadventure.com/team/)... specifically the one-touch jump/hold-to-backflip mechanic and the masterfully-composed layers of 2D sprites and increment weather.
+* I'm also drawing inspiration from the brilliant and beautifully-oversimplified character mechanics and environment creation in [Alto's Adventure](http://altosadventure.com/) and [Alto's Odyssey](http://www.altosodyssey.com/) by [Team Alto](http://www.altosadventure.com/team/)... specifically the one-touch jump/hold-to-backflip mechanic and the masterfully-composed layers of 2D sprites and increment weather.
 Who knows if I can acheive anything similar, but I'm going to try fleshing out the world's bg visuals with a similar aesthetic.
   Developing in Unity.

 ## leveraging-screen-space